DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2022.md

 ## Lecture 1: Complex differentiability, Holomorphic functions, Harmonic functions
 You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione1.pdf)

-## Lecture 2: Cauchy integral formula, Taylor and Laurent series, Radius of convergence, Cayley-Hamilton theorem for the exponential of a matrix
+## Lecture 2: Cauchy integral formula, Taylor and Laurent series, Radius of convergence, Cayley-Hamilton theorem for the power of a matrix
 You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione2.pdf)

 **Please Note:** There is an error in the solution of the Cayley-Hamilton exercise.
 I want to thank the students that make me notice it.
 You can find the right solution from [this link](http://DavideMorgante.github.io/files/CH_corretto.pdf)